 Given the timing of the state's release of economically disadvantaged data and the demands of the data analysis, the 2015-16 analysis is not yet available.
 This report contains 2014-15 results, the most recent Comparative Performance Analysis available.

-In 2015-16 Icahn 5 students demonstrated an Effect Size of 2.23, which was 1.93 points higher than the .3 target.
-Their effort earned them the designation "Higher than expected to a large degree".
+In 2015-16 Icahn 7 students achieved an Effect Size of 1.02, .72 points higher than the .3 target.
+The achievement earned them the designation "Higher than expected to a large degree".